Hi! People call me Tom.

 - Average Page Load Time of 765ms

-My primary responsibility is maintaining the County's public parcel information system.
+My primary responsibility at Kitsap County was maintaining the public parcel information system.
 Parcel

 Details is a web app that allows anyone to look up a tax parcel in Kitsap County.

 Parcel Details was originally an ASP.NET 4 WebForms project that used rapid application development tools